 Beautiful Panchpokhari: The Cluster of Five Ponds

 Panchpokhari is a mountain valley.
-It is one of the nine most important high altitude wetlands and can be visited from April through September.
+It is one of the nine most crucial high altitude wetlands and can be visited from April through September.
 The area remains covered by snow for the rest of the year.
-This cluster of the freshwater lake is the originating point of Indravati River – one of the important tributaries of the mighty Saptakoshi River.
+This cluster of the freshwater lake is the originating point of the Indravati River – one of the important tributaries of the mighty Saptakoshi River.

-Five lakes — Bhairab Kunda, Saraswati Kunda, Ganesh Kunda, Surya Kunda, Nag Kunda – form the Panchpokhari Lake system.
-Local people name these lakes as Jethi, Mahili, Sahili, Kahili, and Kanchi Kunda — or literally the five siblings, eldest to youngest.
+Five lakes — Bhairab Kunda, Saraswati Kunda, Ganesh Kunda, Surya Kunda, and Nag Kunda – form the Panchpokhari Lake system.
+Local people name these lakes as Jethi, Mahila, Swahili, Kahili, and Kanchi Kunda — or the five siblings, eldest to youngest.
 The largest of them, the Jethi Kunda, is the most valued one.
 Pilgrims circumambulate the lake, offering prayers to deities.
 The second point, Maili Kunda, is regarded as the home of evil spirits.
 This is why shamans, or Jhankris, who make a pilgrimage to the site in large numbers, do not circumambulate it.
 Panchpokhari Development Committee – a local agency overseeing the preservation of this site – has built a trail around the pond for the ease of pilgrims and visitors.

 Jugal Himal, the closest mountain from Kathmandu, lies just above Panchpokhari.
 The place bears festive looks during the Janai Poornima festival, and it is also one of the prime destinations for shamans to hone their skills.
 During the festival, aspirant shamans can be seen practicing along with their masters without even wearing slippers and dancing to the tunes of their drums or Dhyangro.
-People of the Hyolmo and Tamang community are especially seen fond of the practice.
+People of the Hyolmo and Tamang communities are especially fond of the practice.
 People from the Brahmin and Chhetri community also reach the place to remember their deceased family members.

-The trail lacks basic infrastructures.
-It, however, is pleasing as it passes through dense forests, crossing several rivers and rivulets on the way.
+The trail lacks basic infrastructure.
+It, however, is pleasing as it passes through dense forests, crossing several rivers and creeks on the way.
 The trekking trail goes along the banks of the Indravati River.
 The river becomes smaller, and the water becomes whiter as the trail climbs higher.
 Before reaching Panchpokhari, you will come across a heap of sticks.
 It is a place called Lauribina Hill, and it is customary to leave your walking sticks here.